tcheukueppoo/maat/docs/concurrency.md

 it without hindering the performance of our system.

-Given the way we designed our [garbage collector](./gc.md), we can leverage the colors set to collection objects during sharing points as a way to determine in an object implementation if it's shared and if so then sync its ops but this sync ever happens if we are running in a mutli-threaded environment (that's at least two threads in the thread pool to schedule execution of maatines).
+Given the way we designed our [garbage collector](./gc.md), we can leverage the colors set to GC objects during sharing points as a way to determine in an object implementation if it's shared and if so then sync its ops but this sync ever happens if we are running in a mutli-threaded environment (that's at least two threads in the thread pool to schedule execution of maatines).

-### Variables
+### Shared Variables

 1. Write operation